-Competition may negatively impact a partner's focus on and commitment to our product candidates and, as a result, could delay or otherwise negatively affect the commercialization of such product candidate.
-If any future collaboration partners fail to develop or effectively commercialize our product candidates for any of these reasons, our sales, if approved, may be limited, which would have a material adverse effect on our operating results and financial condition.
+Moreover, competition may negatively impact a partner's focus on, and commitment to, our product candidates and, as a result, could delay or otherwise negatively affect the commercialization of such product candidate.
+The failure of any current or future collaboration partners to develop or effectively commercialize our product candidates, if approved, for any of these reasons would have a material adverse effect on our operating results and financial condition.